telerik/reporting-docs/using-reports-in-applications/export-and-configure/cache-management/other-reportviewer-controls/overview.md

 * __ASP.NET WebForms ReportViewer (obsolete web viewer)__  - settings must be applied in the application configuration file.
 By default the viewer keeps the report state in the ASP.NET Session;

->important The cache settings mentioned in this article are not obligatory, and they do not apply to the              __HTML5 Viewer__  or its Angular, WebForms and MVC wrappers.
+> The cache settings mentioned in this article are not obligatory, and they do not apply to the              __HTML5 Viewer__  or its Angular, WebForms and MVC wrappers.
 Details about the Cache Storage of the Reporting REST             Service that works with the HTML5 Viewer are available in             [Cache Management: HTML5 Report Viewer and Reporting REST services]({%slug telerikreporting/using-reports-in-applications/export-and-configure/cache-management/html5-report-viewer-and-reporting-rest-services%}).

-##

 ## Cache Management